Paulmicha/common-web-tools/README.md

 1. Review the `.gitignore` file and adapt it to suit your needs.
 1. Launch *instance init* action (e.g. run `make` or `make init`) - this will generate `readonly` global env vars and optional Makefile by default.
 See `cwt/instance/instance.inc.sh` and `cwt/utilities/global.sh` for details.
-1. [optional] launch *host provision* action (e.g. run `make-host-provision`) - this is not implemented in CWT, but this "entry point" exists to streamline host-level software installation in extensions.
+1. [optional] launch *host provision* action (e.g. run `make host-provision`) - this is not implemented in CWT, but this "entry point" exists to streamline host-level software installation in extensions.
-1. [optional] launch *instance start* action (e.g. run `make-instance-start`) - this is meant to run any service required to use or work on current project instance.
+1. [optional] launch *instance start* action (e.g. run `make start`) - this is meant to run any service required to use or work on current project instance.

 These steps are mere indications : in real life, you probably want to "wrap" these calls in your own scripts (e.g. to preset some arguments, etc), usually in the `./scripts` folder.
 Examples and detailed explanations are provided in CWT source code comments.